How to Split Orders

 Split by Item Name

-Replace "value" with the actual item name to be split out.
+Under Names to Split add the actual item name to be split out.
 For example, split the Apple Treats item into their own orders with:

 You can add more than one name to a split rule, separating the name values by a comma: